How to add days to a date excluding the weekend? In Excel, one function exists to do the job without mistakes.

 Even if the first result looks correct, it isn't.
 The result is Monday but it should be Wednesday.
 If you add 3 work days to Friday, you must skip Saturday and Sunday.

-- Second parameter is the number of days to add
+- The second argument is the number of days to add

-So in our example, we just have to use this formula to calculate our end dates.
+In our example, we simply have to write this formula to add days excluding the weekend

 The function WORKDAY assumes that the weekend is Saturday and Sunday.
-But there is some countries, like Saudi Arabia, Algeria, and some Gulf countries, the weekend is Thursday and Friday.
+But for some Arabic countries, the weekend is Thursday and Friday.

 The first 2 parameters are the same as the function WORKDAY.
 But here, you have a third parameter where you specify which days are the weekends.

-So, in this case, you have to selection the option 6.
+So, in this case, you have to select the option 6.

-Apply this to our worksheet and the following result in returned, appropriate for this region:
+Apply this to our worksheet and the following result is returned, appropriate for this region:

 As you can see, for the same start date and an extra 1 day, the end date on row 4 is 3 days later due to the weekend falling on Thursday and Friday.